DataShades/ckanext-pygments/README.md

   default: false
   type: bool

-- key: ckanext.pygments.cache.resouce_max_size
+- key: ckanext.pygments.cache.preview_max_size
-  description: Specify what is the maximum size of the resource that we are going to cache
+  description: Specify what is the maximum size of a preview we are going to cache
   default: 20971520 # 20MB
   type: int